 Years ago, all a student needed in the classroom was a pencil and paper.
 But in our modern world, pencil and paper have been replaced by keyboards and computer monitors.

 Many are wondering if that change is a good thing, though: can children learn better through technology?
 Does technology have a detrimental effect on education, or does it actually help both teachers and students?
-While research into this relatively new field is limited, Expatica explores how technology impacts learning as well as the performance of both students and teachers.
+While research into this field is limited, Expatica explores how technology impacts learning as well as student performance.

 The pros of technology in the classroom

-While it may seem that schools have only recently become digital, technology actually has been used for decades — and the benefits of technology in the classroom are only growing.
+While it may seem that schools have only recently become digital, technology actually has been used for decades.
+The benefits of technology in the classroom are only growing.

 Increase student engagement

-Using technology in the classroom has shown to increase student engagement, in which students show interest, attention, curiosity and positivity in regards to learning.
-Specifically, one of the biggest drivers in the increase of student engagement has been the implementation of 1:1 computing programmes, where each student uses a personal computer, laptop or tablet in the classroom.
-The Google for Education programme, for example, gives students access to Chromebooks and a range of Google products to explore — students at a Google School can use their Chromebooks to discover virtual museums or even the world with the Google Cultural Institute and Google Earth.
+Using technology in the classroom increases student engagement.
+Students show more interest, attention, curiosity, and positivity in regards to learning.
+Specifically, one of the biggest drivers in the increase of student engagement is 1:1 computing programs; here, each student uses a personal computer, laptop or tablet in the classroom.
+The Google for Education program, for example, gives students Chromebooks and a range of Google products.
+Students use their Chromebooks to discover virtual museums or even the world with the Google Cultural Institute and Google Earth.

-Students in certain European countries already show high engagement and positive feelings towards their schools, according to the Programme for International Student Assessment (PISA), but access to technology during school can give them an extra boost.
-Students in one study showed marked enjoyment in using the technology, creating an environment in which they were more willing and ready to learn beyond the assignments.
+Students in certain European countries already show high engagement and positive feelings towards their schools; that’s according to the Program for International Student Assessment (PISA), but access to technology during school can give them an extra boost.
+Students in one study showed marked enjoyment in using the technology.
+It creates an environment in which they’re more willing to learn beyond the assignments.